jrconlin/fido/README.md

 Who are you, Henry Henderson?
 Look, this is a crap project I wrote to scratch an itch.
 I'm posting it because otherwise I'd forget about it and maybe someone else might find it useful.
 It's not going on my resume.

+# UPDATE

+So, turns out Pico Ws are kinda dumb.
+Also, circuitPython doesn't do JPGs.
+So I split Fido into two parts, `gidget` which is a tiny app meant to run on the Pico which listens for MQTT messages that contain an image to display and `ceasar` which does the work of listening to Frigate's MQTT, doing the image manipulation, and sending it to `gidget`.
+It should work great, except for the fact that the Pico running `gidget` quickly ran out of memory.

+I've added both to this repository for the future.